 Continue north to Carnarvon, a popular holiday spot for sun seekers and food lovers.
 Carnarvon fruit and vegetable is a $104 million industry annually in addition to the fresh, local seafood caught in the waterways.

 There’s so much to explore in Carnarvon.
 Try a few of these ideas:

-- Visit the Carnarvon Heritage Precinct and One Mile Jetty and stay on for lunch or coffee at Valentina’s One Mile Jetty Cafe
+- Visit the Carnarvon Heritage Precinct, then stay on for lunch at Sunsets Cafe and a Helicopter joy-ride.

 - Explore and sample the abundant fresh produce along the Gascoyne Food Trail – pick up a chocolate-coated frozen banana or mango smoothie at Bumbaks.